What Is Meant By Different Bowling Ends In Cricket?

 But actually, it happens only in gully cricket.
 In professional cricket, the batters remain unchanged after completing an over.
 They only ran for scoring runs, and only at that moment batters changed their position from striker to non-striker.
 Is it surprising?
 I will explain what exactly happens between overs.

-What Is Bowling Ends In Cricket
+What Are Bowling Ends

 Every cricket stadium has two bowling ends.
 If one bowler bowls an over from one end, the other bowler bowls his over from the other.
 Let me take an example and explain clearly about these bowling ends for you to understand better.